 We find in our testing that there's very little difference in wash performance between warm and cold water, especially for washing mixed colours, so switching to a cold wash can save on running costs without much impact on performance.
 If you wash in cold water exclusively though, it's a good idea to run an occasional hot wash to help clean out scrud and keep your machine running at its best.

 Try to always wash a full load

 It takes as much energy and water to wash a full load as it does a half load, unless the machine has special sensors or half-load setting options.
-And most of us only load our washers to half-full, so break out the bathroom scales to see just how much your washer can actually handle – you may be quite surprised.
+Most of us only load our washers to half-full, but washing two half-loads will use significantly more water and electricity than one full load, so break out the scales to see just how much your washer can actually handle – you might be surprised.

 Pre-soak or pre-treat heavily soiled items